OfflineIMAP/offlineimap.github.io/_doc/conf_examples.md

     spoolfile=+Personal/INBOX

-That's it!
+> That's it!

 ## UW-IMAPD and References

 Some users with a UW-IMAPD server need to use OfflineIMAP's "reference" feature to get at their mailboxes, specifying a reference of `~/Mail` or `#mh/` depending on the configuration.
-The below configuration from (originally from docwhat@gerf.org) shows using a reference of Mail, a `nametrans` that strips the leading `Mail/` off incoming folder names, and a `folderfilter` that limits the folders synced to just three:
+The below configuration (originally from *docwhat@gerf.org*) shows using a reference of Mail, a `nametrans` that strips the leading `Mail/` off incoming folder names, and a `folderfilter` that limits the folders synced to just three: